-Sea-level rise projections will only get bigger as CO2 levels will continue to climb.
+Sea-level rise projections will only get bigger as CO2 levels in atmosphere will continue to climb.

 Right now, carbon-dioxide emissions are still rising.
 The goal set in the Paris agreement is to limit the global temperature increase to 2 degrees C or less.
 But as a recent feature in Natureput it, we're currently on track for more than 3 degrees of warming.

 The latest measurements from Mauna Loa show that if we want to avoid that, we'll need to make some dramatic changes very quickly.